HomeLatest NewsEnterprise ITGoogle suspends streaming of Google Maps live traffic data in Ukraine

 Preferred Source of Google

-In a move to arrest panic following the aggression in Ukraine, Google has announced to temporarily disabled for Ukraine some Google Maps tools which provide live information about traffic conditions and how busy different places are.
+In a move to arrest panic following the aggression in Ukraine, technology giant Google has announced to temporarily disabled for Ukraine some Google Maps tools which provide live information about traffic conditions and how busy different places are.

 According to the company, it has taken the action of globally disabling the Google Maps traffic layer and providing live information on how busy places like stores and restaurants are in Ukraine for the safety of local communities in the country, after consulting with sources including regional authorities.

-Ukraine is facing attacks from Russian forces who invaded the country on Thursday.
+Ukraine is facing attacks from Russian forces invaded the country on Thursday.
 As missiles fell on Ukrainian cities, nearly 400,000 civilians, mainly women and children, have fled into neighbouring countries.
 Russia calls its actions in Ukraine a ‘special operation’.

 Advertisement